 Digital “Community Hub”

-Digital reward programs can also be tied into marketing campaigns run on social media (providing digital points for a Tweet or a share on Facebook for example) and help to drive online engagement as a whole.
+Digital Rewards Programs can also be tied into marketing campaigns run on social media (providing digital points for a Tweet or a share on Facebook for example) and help to drive online engagement as a whole.

-Regardless of the reward scheme you choose, it’s important to perform a cost analysis to ensure your business stays profitable and the rewards are sufficiently enticing to encourage customer participation.
+Regardless of the Rewards scheme you choose, it’s important to perform a cost analysis to ensure your business stays profitable and the Rewards are sufficiently enticing to encourage customer participation.